Quick! How many CRO “best practices” can you name off of the top of your head? I’m willing to bet the number is quite high.

 Best practices are merely common practices.
 That’s why in this post we’re putting another “tried and true” concept to the test, just like we did with social proof.

 This time, let’s look at the space above the fold.
 How important is it to have your call to action above the fold?
 Is it true that no one scrolls below the fold?

-As most of you know, above the fold originated from the world of print.
-It’s the upper half of the front page of the newspaper where the top story is typically placed.
+“Above the fold” refers to the content that displays on a site without needing to scroll.
+This concept originates from the world of print, as it was the upper half of the front page of the newspaper where the top story is typically placed.

 The idea is that the story above the fold gets the most attention.
 While Sarah might not read the entire paper to find out what’s on page 8, she will likely read the front page story (or, at least, the headline).

 The best practice states that your call to action must be above the fold because visitors do not typically scroll beyond the fold.